KevenGoncalves/KevenGoncalves/README.md

 -   Firebase
 -   MongoDB

-Well and another things I consider as a skill like work with ORMs , Baas and so on
+And another things I consider as a skill like work with ORMs , Baas and so on

 ## 🏆 Achievements